winitzki/lamonte-jexer-wikis/Jexer-System-Properties.md

 Used by jexer.backend.SwingTerminal.
 If true, render text glyphs underneath images, allowing the using of text and images to both show in one cell.
-This is _very_ cool looking, but currently hideously expensive when covering large parts of the screen with images or doing animations.
+This is _very_ cool looking, but currently hideously expensive when covering large parts of the screen or doing animations with partially-transparent images.
 (And I have no shame in admitting that the notcurses project was the inspiration for me to finally try this out.
 If you want to mix a lot of text-and-images, check out notcurses, it's really wicked.)
 Default: false.

 jexer.TEditor.hideMouseWhenTyping
 ---------------------------------